 Creative evaluation question #3 – What do you want them to do about it?

-Which brings us to our last creative evaluation question.
 You know your target audience.
 You know what you want them to think and feel.
-But unless, they actually do something, then you’ve no chance of hitting your business goal.
+But unless they actually do something, it makes no difference to hitting your business goal.

-That’s why in creative evaluation, the call to action is super important.
+That’s why in creative evaluation, the call to action matters so much.
 This is an overt, clear direction for the customer.
-What do you want them to do next?

 Find out more.
 Call us.
 Book an appointment.
 Click here.
 Download the e-Book.
 Buy Now.